NuLL3rr0r/babaei-net-blog-source/content/en/post/2021-07-17-host-unreal-engine-projects-microsoft-azure-devops-unlimited-cost-free-git-lfs-quota/index.md

 make ShaderCompileWorker
 ```

 The solution is to find the ShaderCompileWorker project inside Microsoft Visual Studio's solution explorer and build it.
-Or, on GNU/Linux open up a terminal, navigate to the engine's directory and issue the <code>make</code> command:
+Or, on GNU/Linux open up a terminal, navigate to the engine directory and issue the <code>make</code> command:

 {{< highlight sh >}}
 $ cd ~/dev/MamadouArchives